MSatiro/direct-cn-android/README.md

 **[MFDGaming for Ubuntu in Termux on GitHub] (https://github.com/MFDGaming/ubuntu-in-termux)**

-And a **special thanks to Sunk for the Playit Setup Guide in Discord** **To find out if the server is active, enter Termux and see if there is informations about your playit server, if everything is “true”, then it's working**
+And a **special thanks to Sunk for the Playit Setup Guide in Discord**